CristianSarghe/ng-generic-carousel/README.md

 # Generic Angular Carousel Component

 ## What is it?

-`@cristiansarghe/ng-generic-carousel` is a lightweight carousel component made for any type of content, NOT only images.
+`@cristiansarghe/ng-generic-carousel` is a lightweight, mobile device friendly Angular carousel component made for ANY type of content, NOT only images.

+## Changelog

+### Version 3.0.0
+- *Angular 12 support*
+- Added drag-drop navigation support for mouse and touch inputs ([HammerJS](https://www.npmjs.com/package/hammerjs) is a new dependency)
+- Changed navigation button hiding logic (includes changes to `Input()` parameters)

+### Version 2.0.0

+- *Updated package to Angular 12*
+- Added round navigation option (when reaching the left or right side of the elements list, continue from the other side)

 ## Installation